cbohara/docker_flask_part2/README.md

-This repo demonstrates how you can use Docker to build a Flask REST API
+This repo will demonstrate how you can use Docker to build a Flask REST API

-For more info read my post: